 Who is Dr Marcus Laux, ND

-The product website calls Dr. Laux is the spokesperson for Cebria.
-He is a naturpathic doctor and has authored several books.
+The supplement website used to say Dr. Laux was the spokesperson for Cebria.
+He is a naturopathic doctor and has authored several books.

 Who is Bella Shaw?

-Bella Shaw is the host of the Cebria Infomercial.
+Bella Shaw is the host of the Cebria TV commercial.
 According to the Internet Movie Database, she has a BA in journalism and appeared in several movies and TV shows.

 How To Take Cebria?

 Cebria appears to be marketed to people over the age of 40 who have age-related memory loss.
-There is currently no published peer reviewed evidence it that Cebria helps people who have Alzheimer's disease or other forms of dementia.
+There is currently proof the supplement helps people with Alzheimer's disease or other forms of dementia.

 Cebria Side Effects